johnwcowan/r7rs-work/StringNormalization.md

 representations.
-Thus the same conceptual word may be represented with different sets of codepoints, and not match as a search term or database key or filename, etc.  For example, Googling the same word with different forms for NFC and NFK will return a different set of results, which makes no sense.
+Thus the same conceptual word may be represented with different sets of codepoints, and not match as a search term or database key or filename, etc.  For example, Googling the same word with different forms for NFC and NFKC will return a different set of results, which makes no sense.
 Since web search is inherently an approximate art to begin with, this is perhaps not directly perceived as a "bug" by users, though certainly their experience would be